Water: Green Infrastructure

 Supplement 1: Consent Decrees that Include Green Infrastructure Provisions (PDF) (8 pp, 2MB) - This supplement to Factsheet 2 summarizes the green infrastructure provisions in seven CSO consent decrees entered since 2003.

-Supplement 2: Consent Decree Language Addressing Green for Grey Substitution (PDF) (8 pp, 4MB) - This supplement to Factsheet 2 provides an excerpt from the 2010 settlement with the Northeast Ohio Regional Sewer District (NEORSD) to address the flow of untreated sewage into Cleveland waterways and Lake Erie.
+Supplement 2: Consent Decree Language Addressing Green for Gray Substitution (PDF) (8 pp, 4MB) - This supplement to Factsheet 2 provides an excerpt from the 2010 settlement with the Northeast Ohio Regional Sewer District (NEORSD) to address the flow of untreated sewage into Cleveland waterways and Lake Erie.

 Supplement 3: Green Infrastructure Models and Calculators (PDF) (4 pp, 1MB) - This supplement to Factsheet 2 summarizes the features of 19 models that can be used to predict the performance and/or cost of green infrastructure approaches.